FiscalCalc

 MetricMinnesotaNational Avg

-Median Household Income$77,000$74,580
+Median Household Income$87,117$74,580

-Cost of Living Index105100
+Cost of Living Index93.6100

 State Income Tax (top)9.85%~5.5%

-Est. Nest Egg Needed (4% rule)$1,540K$1,490K
+Est. Nest Egg Needed (4% rule)$1,742K$1,490K

 Traditional vs. Roth Accounts in Minnesota

 In Minnesota, traditional 401(k) and IRA contributions reduce both your federal and state taxable income (9.85% top rate).
 Roth contributions provide tax-free growth but no upfront deduction.
-If you expect to stay in Minnesota in retirement, Roth accounts can be attractive if you anticipate being in a similar or higher tax bracket later — you pay 9.85% state tax now in exchange for zero state tax on future withdrawals.
+If you expect to stay in Minnesota in retirement, Roth accounts can be attractive if you anticipate being in a similar or higher tax bracket later โ€” you pay 9.85% state tax now in exchange for zero state tax on future withdrawals.

-Frequently Asked Questions — Retirement Calculator in Minnesota
+Questions You Might Ask โ€” Retirement Calculator in Minnesota

-Does Minnesota tax retirement income?+
+Does Minnesota tax retirement income?

 Partially taxed Minnesota's top state income tax rate is 9.85%.
-Depending on your income sources, this can reduce your net retirement income meaningfully — factor this into your retirement income projections.
+Depending on your income sources, this can reduce your net retirement income meaningfully โ€” factor this into your retirement income projections.

-How much do I need to retire in Minnesota?+
+How much do I need to retire in Minnesota?

-What is the cost of living in Minnesota for retirees?+
+What is the cost of living in Minnesota for retirees?

-Minnesota's cost of living index is 105 compared to the national average of 100.
-This means living in Minnesota costs approximately 5% more than the national average.
-Retirees on fixed incomes should account for this when projecting how long their savings will last.
+Minnesota's cost of living index is 93.6 compared to the national average of 100.
+This means living in Minnesota costs approximately 6.4% less than the national average โ€” a meaningful advantage for retirees stretching fixed incomes.
 Key drivers of retirement costs include housing, healthcare, transportation, and groceries.

-What is the 4% rule and how does it apply in Minnesota?+
+What is the 4% rule and how does it apply in Minnesota?

 The 4% rule (Bengen Rule) states that retirees can safely withdraw 4% of their portfolio in year one, then adjust for inflation annually, with low risk of running out of money over a 30-year retirement.
-In Minnesota, if you need $61,600/year in retirement income, the 4% rule suggests accumulating $1,540K in investable assets.
+In Minnesota, if you need $69,694/year in retirement income, the 4% rule suggests accumulating $1,742K in investable assets.
 This figure should be adjusted up for your specific lifestyle and down for Social Security benefits, pensions, or part-time income.

-How does Minnesota's income tax affect retirement savings?+
+How does Minnesota's income tax affect retirement savings?

 Minnesota's top state income tax rate of 9.85% applies to most ordinary income, including 401(k) and traditional IRA withdrawals.
 Consider whether Roth accounts (which provide tax-free withdrawals) or traditional pre-tax accounts are optimal given your expected retirement income level in Minnesota.